Information for:

 We do not have the facility to track our students’ household incomes – how can we disaggregate our financial predictions between income thresholds?

 The Student Loans Company can provide you with data showing the proportions of your students that fall into different household income bands.
 This will allow you to estimate how much you will spend on bursaries for lower income students.
 We also hold limited SLC data on students by income bands by institution so you could contact us to see if the data we hold is fit for your purpose.
-Please contact us for this data.

 back to top